 "Eligible household" means one or more adults and their dependents who certify that their annual household income does not exceed the applicable percent of the area median income, adjusted for household size, and who certify that they meet all qualifications for eligibility, including any requirements for recertification on income eligibility.
-"Emitting sign" means a sign which emits sound, odor, or visible matter such as smoke or

-"Emitting sign" means a sign which emits sound, odor, or visible matter such as smoke of steam.
+"Emitting sign" means a sign which emits sound, odor, or visible matter such as smoke or steam.